janetkuo/csmr-examples/README.md

 ## Mono-Repo mode, unstructured format

-For Config Sync mono-repo mode with unstructured format, use this [example](./root-monorepo-unstructured):
+For Config Sync mono-repo mode with unstructured format, use this [example](./root-monorepo-unstructured).
+The example contains `ClusterRole`, `CustomResourceDefinition`, policy constraints, and configurations for Prometheus Operator for monitoring.

 First, create a file with a `ConfigManagement` custom resource: